Omental Mesothelioma

 A Rare Case of Secondary Omental Mesothelioma

-Just one case study exists of a patient who developed secondary omental mesothelioma after first being diagnosed with pleural mesothelioma.
-The pleural type of this cancer is aggressive and metastasizes readily, but not commonly into the abdomen or the omentum.[4]
+One case study exists of a patient who developed secondary omental mesothelioma after first being diagnosed with pleural mesothelioma.
+The pleural type of this cancer is aggressive and metastasizes readily but not commonly into the abdomen or the omentum.[4]

-The case had several unusual features, including the fact that the man had never been exposed to asbestos.
+The case had several unusual features, including the fact that the man had never come into contact with asbestos.
 It is the first and only described case of pleural mesothelioma secondarily infiltrating the omentum.[4]

-The man had been treated for pleural mesothelioma followed by six months of stable disease.
+The man received treatment for pleural mesothelioma and had a stable disease for six months.
 Then, the cancer spread to the right side of the pleura.
-Eleven months after that he had abdominal symptoms, including pain and ascites, the buildup of fluid.
+Eleven months after that, he had abdominal symptoms, including pain and fluid buildup.
 An ultrasound showed a mass in the omentum.[4]

-When doctors biopsied to get a sample of fluid and tissue, they were able to confirm that the mass was secondary mesothelioma.
+When doctors performed a biopsy to get a sample of fluid and tissue, they confirmed that the mass was secondary mesothelioma.
 The cells showed the same pathology as those in the primary cancer.[4]

 A Rare Case of Mesothelioma of the Omentum and Liver